michael/editable-website/README.md

    - `rm -rf data/db.*` (careful, this wipe the database files locally)
    - `fly sftp get data/db.sqlite3 data/db.sqlite3` (and puts the downloaded backup in place)

-To restore a backup in production, you need to be a bit careful and follow these steps.
+To restore a backup in production, you need to be a bit careful and follow these steps (your site could be down for a few minutes during the restore).

-1. Make sure nobody reads from the app
+1. Make sure nobody writes to the app
 1. Make a backup remotely
    - `fly ssh console`
    - `sqlite3 data/db.sqlite3 ".backup data/backup-db.sqlite3"` (in case something goes wrong)